pecknigel/trading-exchange-collaborative-learning/README.md

 ## System Architecture

 A ramble about system architecture can be [found here](https://github.com/pecknigel/trading-exchange-collaborative-learning/blob/main/System-Architecture.md).

-The best thing to do is probably to book sessions with Nigel to discuss it.
+The best thing to do is probably to book a session with Nigel to look at it and discuss it.

 ## Existing Implementations